mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 There are a few choices how to label outputs as `Protected` while still being able to identify them across difference devices:
 1. Call to `create` uses a new derivation path `P` that is used only for creating `Protected` outputs.
 Similarly `check` uses the same `P` to check whether an output is protected.
 Perhaps we could have `N` labels possible which would be labeled by the `r % N` result
-2. Call to `create` creates a specific `r` value for `Protected` outputs e.g. they should start with `N` zeros or be divisible by some number `M`
-3. Call to `create` uses additional output information in the bytes that are available in the Bulletproofs to convey the idea whether the output is protected.
+2. Call to `create` uses additional output information in the bytes that are available in the Bulletproofs to convey the idea whether the output is protected.
 These bytes are right now 'zero' bytes meaning their binary representation is all zeros.
 We label an output as `Protected` by setting the `label` bit that is unused now to `1`. `Unprotected` outputs will have the label bit set to `0` which includes all the old outputs as well.
-To make sure the output label would be seen only to the owner we save a xor `bit = label ^ r`.
-This way, nobody would know which label the output has except for the owner of the utxo because they know the `r` value.
-The owner could xor again to get the label `label = bit ^ r`.
+The label bit can be read only by the owner of the output because the message that is encoded in the Bulletproof is already private.
 If we went such path, we would need to think of the possible drawbacks.

 In all cases, the output label should only be visible to the owner of the output.
 It seems necessary to have labeling information about the UTXO on the UTXO itself if we want it to be consistent with different wallet reusing the same seed.
 If the information is held only on the wallet side, then we hit much bigger issues because there comes a need for either a manual intervention and labeling or a robust solution for synchronization between wallets - which does not appear simple to build.